CesareIurlaro/clips-project/README.md

 - **Implemented alternative**: comparison with rules.

-If there is at least one fact which is not valid for the two states, then they are different.
+If there is at least one fact which is not valid for the two states at the same time, then the states are different.
 Otherwise they are the same.

 ## **Iteration between the sub-problems of the algorithm**